DrunkenPangolin/net_worth_tracker/documentation.md

 Bugs:
 CSS
-- Drop down box in menu is too high (adjusted correctly when name isn't present)
-- Drop down box in menu drops left, on phone view this is off screen
 - All CSS to do with forms
 - No x to quit on flash messages
+- Cursor not changing to hand (implying it is possible to click) on profile photo/name
+-

 Flask
+- Import currencies for use in accounts form with selector
+- Need to pass value for account id to update page
+-

+Database and Forms
+- AccountForm requires input for Credit Limit (default=0) and Benefit Expiry (default=None)
 - FlaskForm doesn't validate if there is an additional section in form that doesn't appear in page, I would like to use the same form for updates as well as initial adding to database

-Database
-- AccountForm requires input for Credit Limit (default=0) and Benefit Expiry (default=None)
+-

 Python
 -